 How to add database and authorization functionality

 For a tutorial that shows how to access a database and restrict some application functions to authorized users, see Deploy a secure ASP.NET MVC app with membership, OAuth, and SQL Database to an Azure web app.

 How to add a custom domain name and SSL

-For information about how to use SSL and your own domain (for example www.contoso.com instead of contoso.azurewebsites.net), see the following resources:
+For information about how to use SSL and your own domain (for example, www.contoso.com instead of contoso.azurewebsites.net), see the following resources:

 How to avoid wake-up wait time after idle time-outs

-By default, websites are unloaded if they have been idle for some period of time.
-The first request after that has to wait for the site to be reloaded.
-To avoid that wait time you can enable the AlwaysOn feature.
-For more information, see configuration options in How to Configure Websites.
+By default, web apps are unloaded if they have been idle for some period of time.
+The first request after a web app has been unloaded has to wait for the web app to be reloaded.
+To avoid that wait time, you can enable the Always On feature.
+For more information, see the configuration options in How to configure web apps.

 How to add real-time features such as chat